erdogant/undouble/docs/source/core_functions.rst

 Moving images
 ************************

-The move function :func:`undouble.undouble.Undouble.move` is created to systematically move the images that are grouped.
+The move function :func:`undouble.undouble.Undouble.move_to_dir` is created to systematically move the images that are grouped.
 Before moving any of the images, the resolution and blurness of all images that are part of a group are checked.
 The image in the group with the highest resolution will be copied, and all other images are moved to the **undouble** subdirectory.